The Object Properties panel or property inspector, provides a set of behavior tools for the sound Objects.

 Tags - Tags play a role in filtering the Object properties.
 Tags let you categorize and group Objects outside of the hierarchy.
 Tags are searchable words and Object behaviors that are saved with the Objects.

-Preset Tags exist for the following Object properties and are searchable at the bottom of the Object list.
+Preset Tags exist for the following Object properties and are searchable at the bottom of the Scene Overview.

 Any Object with a defined motion path or path.
 If you have not explicitly added a motion point, there is no motion path.